 For projects that are not yet locked, students should go to the My Projects tab to view a list of all SAFE projects.
 Select the Edit Application action in the far right column.

 For projects that are locked, select the View Application action.

 This will open the application.
-If the project is not yet locked, most of the fields in the application can still be edited.
-To apply to addtional funding opportunities, scroll down to the Funding Requests section.
+To apply to additional funding opportunities, scroll down to the Funding Requests section.
 Select the button for Find and Request Additional Funding.

 SAFE will search and display a list of any additional opportunities that are available for this project.
 The student can review the list and select which opportunities to add by selecting the checkbox for Choose this Opportunity and then Apply for Funding at the bottom of the page.